-A small financial assistance agreement waiver is critical to reduce the administrative burden to recipients where the costs of compliance with the Buy America preference would significantly negate the benefits of these small projects.
-Based on recent historical data, DOI issues approximately 4,000 financial assistance agreements per year for projects under the Simplified Acquisition Threshold.
-An analysis of the entities that receive DOI small financial assistance agreements found that many of these recipients (approximately 62%) were either non-profit institutions, private landowners, or tribes, many of which are also recipients within small and disadvantaged communities with limited capacity to manage compliance with the Buy America preference.
+A small grant waiver is critical to reduce the administrative burden to recipients where the costs of compliance with the Buy America preference would significantly negate the benefits of these small projects.
+Based on recent historical data, DOI issues approximately 4,000 grants per year for projects under the Simplified Acquisition Threshold.
+An analysis of the entities that receive DOI small grants found that many of these recipients (approximately 62%) were either non-profit institutions, private landowners, or tribes, many of which are also recipients within small and disadvantaged communities with limited capacity to manage compliance with the Buy America preference.
 Examples of FY22 small financial assistance projects funded by the DOI include:

-• 792 small financial assistance agreements to non-profit organizations for the purpose of promoting and stimulating education, job training, and community involvement for
+- 792 small grants to non-profit organizations for the purpose of promoting and stimulating education, job training, and community involvement for young adults and veterans.
+These grants are typically short-term, seasonal projects providing rehabilitation and restoration of public lands. - 781 small grants for habitat restoration projects, many of which are issued to private landowners voluntarily working with the government, for purposes of conserving, protecting, and enhancing habitats for fish, wildlife, and plants.

-- young adults and veterans.
-These agreements are typically short-term, seasonal projects providing rehabilitation and restoration of public lands. - 781 small financial assistance agreements for habitat restoration projects, many of which are issued to private landowners voluntarily working with the government, for purposes of conserving, protecting, and enhancing habitats for fish, wildlife, and plants. - 484 small financial assistance agreements were used for cooperative research purposes to facilitate multi-disciplinary scientific research, assistance, and education to address natural and cultural resource management across the Department of the Interior. - 408 small financial assistance agreements issued to native America tribes or tribally controlled colleges or universities for a variety of projects ranging from historic preservation initiatives to economic development of the tribes. - 155 small financial assistance agreements issued to Minority Serving Institutions that serve minority populations across the country to provide education skills needed to overcome racial discrimination and limited economic opportunities.
+- 484 small grants were used for cooperative research purposes to facilitate multidisciplinary scientific research, assistance, and education to address natural and cultural resource management across the Department of the Interior. - 408 small grants issued to native America tribes or tribally controlled colleges or universities for a variety of projects ranging from historic preservation initiatives to economic development of the tribes. - 155 small grants issued to Minority Serving Institutions that serve minority populations across the country to provide education skills needed to overcome racial discrimination and limited economic opportunities.